Visualizing Deep Neural Networks with Topographic Activation Maps: Exemplary Applications

-As a real-world example, we investigate the bias in the representations in VGG16 \cite{DBLP:journals/corr/SimonyanZ14a}, which is a pre-trained \ac{CNN} model that is commonly used as feature extractor for downstream applications like image recognition \acp{DNN}.
+In this section, we demonstrate how to detect racial bias with our technique.
+Different to common approaches that investigate bias in the model output \cite{pmlr-v81-buolamwini18a,karkkainenfairface}, we focus on bias in the representations of a \ac{DNN}.
+Here, we inspect VGG16 \cite{DBLP:journals/corr/SimonyanZ14a}, which can be used as feature extractor for downstream tasks like image recognition.
 As test data, we use FairFace \cite{karkkainenfairface}, a balanced data set of images of people from different age groups, races and binary genders.
-Here, we choose the ``race'' variable as grouping to compute the topographic maps.
-Moreover, as a random baseline to compare with, we add several groups of randomly picked examples.
-We investigate the representations of a pre-trained VGG16 model, obtained from the TensorFlow Keras applications\footnote{https://github.com/keras-team/keras} module, using the second maxpooling layer as an example.
-In the appendix, we provide the VGG16 architecture (\autoref{tab:models}) and topographic maps of multiple layers of the network (\autoref{fig:biaslayers}).
+We choose the ``race'' variable as grouping to compute the topographic maps.
+As random baseline, we add groups of random examples.
+We obtained VGG16 from TensorFlow Keras applications\footnote{https://github.com/keras-team/keras}, using the second maxpooling layer as an example.

-By comparing the topographic maps between the values of the sensitive variables from FairFace, we investigate whether it is possible to visually discriminate the groups based on the representations of the VGG16 model.
-If the topographic maps of the bias variable categories are easier to discriminate than topographic maps of random groups, we consider the representations to be biased. \autoref{fig:bias_l6} shows the topographic maps for the seven ``race'' categories of the FairFace data set and of seven random groups in the second maxpooling layer of the VGG16 model.
-First, we observe that it is clearly easier to discriminate the ``race'' categories than the random groups.
-The topographic maps of the ``race'' categories show distinct regions of highly and weakly active neurons and are of higher contrast and color intensity than those of the random groups.
-This indicates that the representations are biased towards the ``race'' variable.
-Only the ``Latino-Hispanic'' topographic map can be confused with a random group, either because the input images or the model representations for this category are too heterogeneous.
+By comparing the topographic maps between the values of the sensitive variables from FairFace, we investigate whether it is possible to visually discriminate the group representations of the VGG16 model. \autoref{fig:bias_l6} shows topographic maps for the seven ``race'' categories of the FairFace data set and of seven random groups in the second maxpooling layer of the VGG16 model.
+First, we observe that it is clearly easier to discriminate the ``race'' categories than the random groups, indicating a racial bias.
+Only the ``Latino-Hispanic'' topographic map can be confused with a random group.
 We further observe that ``Indian'' and ``Black'' are perceived as particularly similar by the model. ``East Asian`` and ``Southeast Asian`` are similar to each other and to the ``White'' category. ``Middle Eastern'' and ``Latino-Hispanic'' are dissimilar to the other groups.